shawnps/gengo_api_docs/content/ja/v2/jobs.md

             },
             ...
         }
-        'process': 1, # OPTIONAL.
-1 (true, default) / 0 (false).
-Whether to pay for the job(s) and make them available for translation.
         'as_group': 1, # OPTIONAL.
 1 (true) / 0 (false, default).
 Whether all jobs in this group should be done by one translator.
     }
     # And now we post them over...